 Responsibilities of American Hereford Association

-Receive data and report all data back to bull owner and to test herd.
-(There will be no cost to the test herd or the bull owner for the data reporting done by the AHA.)
+- Receives data and reports all data back to bull owner and to test herd.
+There will be no cost to the test herd or the bull owner for the data reporting done by the AHA.

 Responsibilities of Test Herd